How to Write a Winning Graduate School Personal Statement

 Understand Your Audience

 If you write to everyone, you write to no one.
 To avoid that, consider your graduate school admission committee and what they want.
-Examine the values of the school, explore what the graduate program is most proud of, and conduct informational interviews with faculty or current students.
+Examine the values of the school, explore the attributes for which the graduate program is most proud, and conduct informational interviews with faculty or current students.
 Many programs even have a section on their website about what they’re looking for in applicants, so read it carefully.

 Show Your Personality